The Best Places to View Oklahoma Fall Foliage

 Now that it’s cooling down and the anticipation of Halloween and Thanksgiving is bubbling to the surface, the Oklahoma leaves will start turning, and it’ll soon be time to get outside to see the colorful views and the changing hues.
 Amidst the crisp air, the rustling branches will once again wave their explosion of golden, orange and amber colors, providing an amazing picture of autumn.

-Are you ready to carve out this special time with family and perhaps start a tradition for appreciating the impressions fall foliage will create in your minds and in your souls?
+Are you ready to carve out this special time with family and perhaps start a tradition for appreciating the impressions Oklahoma fall foliage will create in your minds and in your souls?
 I know I am.
-And, please remember your camera and make sure it has plenty of battery because you might just get a picture postcard perfect photo for the Christmas card this year!side:
+And, please remember your camera and make sure it has plenty of battery because you might just get a picture-perfect photo for the Christmas card this year!

 - Boiling Springs State Park